openharmony/docs/en/device-dev/subsystems/development-guidelines-on-hilog_lite.md

 ## How to Develop<a name="section1482812550419"></a>

-The following provides an example of how the Samgr\_lite module uses the HiLog\_lite framework.
+The following provides an example of how the Samgr\_Lite module uses the HiLog\_Lite framework.

 1. Add the module ID, and define  **HILOG\_MODULE\_SAMGR**  in the  **HiLogModuleType**  structure in  **base/hiviewdfx/hilog\_lite/interfaces/native/kits/hilog\_lite/hiview\_log.h**.